gaur8av/sql_case_study-on-Google-play-Store/README_Playstore_SQL_Project.md

   operation_date TIMESTAMP
 );

-DELIMITER //
-CREATE TRIGGER log_price_update
+CREATE TRIGGER price_change_log
+AFTER UPDATE
-BEFORE UPDATE ON playstore
+ON play
 FOR EACH ROW
 BEGIN
-  IF OLD.Price != NEW.Price THEN
-    INSERT INTO pricechangelog
+    INSERT INTO pricechangelog(app, old_price, new_price, operation_type, operation_date)
-    VALUES (OLD.App, OLD.Price, NEW.Price, 'UPDATE', CURRENT_TIMESTAMP);
+    VALUES (NEW.app, OLD.price, NEW.price, 'update', CURRENT_TIMESTAMP);
-  END IF;
 END;
 //

 DELIMITER ;

+-- now we change in play table than see how trigger work set sql_safe_updates = 0

+UPDATE play
+SET price = 4
+WHERE app = 'Infinite Painter';

+update play
+set price = 5
+where app = 'Sketch - Draw & Paint';

+select * from pricechangelog;

 ```

 ---